sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 - The `Original[After]` column matches with the `Update[Before]` column
 - The `Update[After]` column matches with the `Final[After]` column
-- The `Original[Before]` column matches with the `Base[Before]` column since they share the same before state
+- The `Original[Before]` column matches with the `Base[Before]` column since they share the same old master state
-- The `Base[After]` column matches with the `Final[Before]` column since it represents the updated master state
+- The `Base[After]` column matches with the `Final[Before]` column since it represents the new master state

-We now have a complete coverage of offsets, which allows us to always translate between diffs.
-We can now update the definitive rules for removed lines (since rebase does not seem to affect added or kept lines, we do not change those rules):
+We have a complete coverage of offsets, which allows us to always translate between diffs.
+We define the definitive rules for removed lines (since rebase does not affect added or kept lines, we do not change those rules):

-> 5. translate `Original[O] -> Original[B]` in the original diff
+> - translate `Original[O] -> Original[B]` in the original diff
-> 6. look up the matching line `Original[B] = Base[B]` in the base diff
+> - look up the matching line `Original[B] = Base[B]` in the base diff
-> 7. (a) if the line is deleted in the base diff, mark the comment as outdated - STOP
+> - a) if the line is deleted in the base diff, mark the comment as outdated and STOP
-> 7. (b) otherwise, translate `Base[B] -> Base[A]` and look up `Base[A] = Final[B]` in the final diff
+> - otherwise, translate `Base[B] -> Base[A]` and look up `Base[A] = Final[B]` in the final diff
-> 8. (a) if the line is no longer in the final diff, mark as outdated
+> - b) if the line is no longer deleted in the final diff, mark as outdated
-> 8. (b) otherwise, translate `Final[B] -> Final[O]` to get the new offset in the final diff
+> - c) otherwise, translate `Final[B] -> Final[O]` to get the new offset in the final diff

 Notice that rules are now a bit more complicated for removed lines.
 In particular, there are two cases which mark comments as outdated.
-Rule (3a) invalidates comments on lines which are already deleted in the base (as for the A3 line in the example) and rule (5a) invalidates comments on lines which are reestablished in the final diff.
+Rule (a) invalidates comments on lines which are already deleted in the base (as for the A3 line in the example) and rule (b) invalidates comments on lines which are reestablished in the final diff.

 Conclusion
 ----------

-As it happens, the solution to our problem was not so trivial after all (we did not find it on the first iteration).
+As it happens, defining the algorithmic rules for updating inline comments was not so trivial.
 Cases like rebase long baffled us and we were not sure we understood how it impacted inline comments.
-Yet, once we found the gist of it, it looks surprisingly natural: to create a working inline comments system, we just need to describe the space of each changeset with some coordinates, identify how thoses spaces connect to each other, and apply rules to translate coordinates between connected spaces.
+Actually, it took us a few iterations to set things straight.
+Yet, once we found the gist of it, it looked surprisingly natural: we just describe the space of each changeset with some coordinates, identify how those spaces connect to each other, and apply rules to translate coordinates between connected spaces.